nhsconnect/gpconnect/pages/development/development_api_non_functional_requirements.md

 Provider and Consumer systems MUST maintain a compliance of minimum Double “A” of the WCAG 1.0 (or equivalent in WCAG 2.0), or as stipulated by UK Government Guidelines, for all user interfaces.
 Please see the [Web Accessibility Initiative](https://www.w3.org/WAI/) for more details.

 Please refer to the 'GPSoC Technical Standards' for details.

+### Deployment ###

+Provider systems SHALL be deployed with the provider APIs enabled by default.

+Provider systems MAY provide a mechanism for a data controller at an organisation to choose to globally disable/enable the provider APIs (i.e. turn on/off the overall GP Connect technical capability).

+Provider systems MAY allow each assured capability to be globally disabled/enabled independently of each other (i.e. Access Record HTML vs. Appointments vs. Tasks).

 ## External Documents / Policy Documents ##